ConradIrwin/aws-name-server/README.md

 There's a lot that can go wrong, so troubleshooting takes a while.

+### Did it start?

+First try looking in the logs (`/var/log/upstart/aws-name-server.log` if you're using upstart).
+If there's nothing there, then try `/var/log/syslog`.

 ### Is it running?
 Try running `dig dns1.aws.example.com @localhost` while ssh'd into the machine.
 It should return a `CNAME` record.
 If not, look in the logs, the chances are the DNS server is not running.
 This happens if your EC2 credentials are wrong.

 ### Is the security group configured correctly?
 Assuming you can make DNS lookups to localhost, try running `dig dns1.aws.example.com @ec2-12-34-56-78.compute-1.amazonaws.com` from your laptop.
 If you don't get a reply, double check the security group config.

 ### Are the NS records set up correctly?
 Assuming you can make DNS lookups correctly when pointing dig at the DNS